CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## Data

-We perform all experiments using the QM9 regression dataset.
+We perform all experiments using the QM9 regression dataset, comprising 12 tasks.
 With limited additional work the code could be adapted to run with any [MoleculeNet](http://moleculenet.ai/) dataset or with ChEMBL.
 The original Chemprop code has this functionality.

 Datasets from MoleculeNet and a 450K subset of ChEMBL from [http://www.bioinf.jku.at/research/lsc/index.html](http://www.bioinf.jku.at/research/lsc/index.html) have been preprocessed and are available in `data.tar.gz`.
 To uncompress them, run `tar xvzf data.tar.gz`.